OpenRiskNet/home/openshift/deployments/openrisknet-infra/README.md

 This can be your development machine, the bastion or master instance.

+>   This material is a copy of on-going infrastructure development activities
+    that take place in [Squonk].
+An _up-to-date_ version can always be found in its `openshift/ansible` directory where you'll find infrastructure playbooks in `playbooks/infra`.
+At significant points in development the playbooks in Squonk are copied here.

 You will need to define a number of variables to suit your environment before running the main playbook by using `setenv-template.sh` as a starting point: -